BurhanSabuwala/Automated-Cellranger-Processing/README.md

 To run the pipeline:

+[To do: I will write a script to generate the srasheet_Subjxxxx.csv from the lab metaDataTemplate.xlsx]

 **Step 1:** Generate the srasheet_Subjxxxx.csv file.
 Some example files are 'srasheet_Subj2049.csv', 'srasheet_Subj2047.csv'

 **Step 2:** Modify the fastqdumper_xxxx.sh file to the appropriate directories and point to the appropriate srasheet_Subjxxxx.csv sheet.
 Run the fastqdumper_xxxx.sh